millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide100StartHere.md

 ![](images/100/BDCSCE_Aug_creation3.gif)

 ### **STEP 15**: Review the Access Rules for your cluster
 For now, you don't need to make changes to the default Access Rules.
 In a later tutorial, we will use this to allow SSH access.
 This is also the place where you can enable Ambari access (port 8080) which is disabled by default.
+Note: There is no Access Rules option for OCI deployments as you control network access in OCI using the normal OCI VCN Security List functionality.
 ![](images/200/AccessRules.gif)

 ### **STEP 16**: Access the Big Data Cluster Console